 Rachel Kottler: Oh yeah.
 I mean we’ve gotten some really nice messages.

-I mean and that card that we sent last year, we got some mailed responses to that and some e-mails.
+From that card that we sent last year, we got some mailed responses to that and some e-mails.
 Some of these things that people write in about their store their personal stories and why giving to HRC matters to them, they had faced discrimination themselves or maybe HRC personally helped.
 Often, it may be with something like “coming out” or living in a community that isn’t very accepting and then finding the Human Rights Campaign and finding all of the resources that they have to offer people to make that easier.
 Like, even if perhaps in your day to day interactions you don’t feel accepted, there is this other community an HRC can help bring people into that community and help make life easier for them.
 That’s what the Human Rights Campaign is all about.
 Then you know there are also lots of messages we’ve seen from people who were able to get married after years and years of not being able to marry their loved one.
-I mean you read these stories, and it just reminds it reminds everybody who works on this to why this work is so important.
+You read these stories, and it just reminds it reminds everybody who works on this to why this work is so important.
 It’s for the people in rural Mississippi who don’t feel like they can come out, but through eight years HRC’s groundwork are all of a sudden have made a community or even have been able to get those resources that they need.
 It’s for couples all throughout the country who used to not be able to be married.
 When marriage equality passed, finally, they could be officially with their loved one, or it’s for those parents or want to people who want to adopt and maybe are facing some hurdles in their state.
 HRC is pushing to get those hurdles removed because they deserve to be parents.
-So you hear a lot of pretty amazing stories.
+So, you hear a lot of pretty amazing stories.
 We’ve also gotten a bunch of like picture requests where people will send in photos for different things like, “Hey, we want to see how you participated in the summer of action or after marriage equality.”
-We did a big photo collection, and some of these pictures and notes with it, either it’s it might be somebody’s wedding photos or just them being at pride and it’s their first pride they ever went to like.
+We did a big photo collection, and some of these pictures and notes with it, either it’s it might be somebody’s wedding photos or just them being at pride, and it’s their first pride they ever went to like.
 There are so many real stories out there, and I mean for me being on the other side and writing a lot of the e-mails that go out, it’s really beautiful when you read these stories.

 Dolph Goldenburg: What did you do with those photos that got sent in?